Support Tsuru Island

 Benches are maintained by the garden.

-Checks are made out to the GESCA with a note to “Tribute Bench”.
-The Bench tribute will be completed within about 1 -10 days from the date of the full deposit.
-A receipt on GESCA letterhead will be provided for tax deduction information to the mailing address of your choice and a letter from the Gresham Japanese Garden can sent to a person / address of your choice as a notification of the tribute.
-These letters can note the donor or they can be anonymous.
+Checks are made out to the Gresham Japanese Garden.
+The Bench tribute will be completed within about 5-10 days from the date of the full payment.
+A receipt on Gresham Japanese Garden letterhead will be provided for tax deduction information to the mailing address of your choice.

 Tribute Plaques In loving memory of